m0xpd/EUCLIDplus/README.md

 # Introductory Video

-A simple video, demonstrating some of the basic functionalty of EUCLID+, [is available](https://youtu.be/RWJx1ux7fJk)
+A [simple video](https://youtu.be/RWJx1ux7fJk), demonstrates some of the basic functionalty of EUCLID+

 # License